 You know it, we know it—student debt is tough.
+But student loan scams are worse.

 Some months, it seems impossible to find enough cash to buy food, pay rent, pay the phone bill, AND pay off your student loan.
-According to the Federal Student Aid Data Center, as of December 2016, about 31.5 million students owe almost $950 BILLION.
+According to the Federal Student Aid Data Center, as of December 2016, about 31.5 million students owe almost $950 billion.

 With so many students owing so much money, there is a ton of predatory companies out there looking to take advantage of people that may be struggling to keep up.
 These companies offer a variety of “solutions” and/or “assistance” to pay off and even eliminate your student loan, and the offer can be quite tempting.

 However, many of these promises are well-disguised scams, taking your money and personal information while actually doing nothing on your behalf.
 It’s important to be aware of these scams and what they look like.
-Being vigilant and knowing your options are the best protections against fraud and identity theft.
+Being vigilant and knowing your options are the best protection against fraud and identity theft.

-What do debt relief scams look like?
+What do debt relief/student loan scams look like?

 Just as there are many different ways to obtain student loans, there are a variety of forms that so-called “debt relief” scams can take.
 We have compiled a list of the most common ones and how they manage to “hook” people who are unaware.